ergyunhasan/Exploring_Video_Game_Sales_SQL/README.md

 This repository contains SQL queries and analysis performed on a dataset of video games.
 The dataset includes information such as game rankings, platform, year of release, genre, sales data, critic scores, and user scores.

+### Description

+The objective of this project is to analyze the video games dataset and gain insights into various aspects of the video game industry.
+The dataset provides valuable information that can be explored through SQL queries to answer questions related to top-selling games, game genres distribution, sales trends, correlations between scores and sales, and more.

+By executing the provided SQL queries and analyzing the results, you can explore and interpret the data to draw conclusions and make informed decisions related to the video game industry.

 ### Dataset
 The dataset used for this analysis consists of the following columns: